Temporary structures: Legal aspects of erecting a tent

 New rules for restaurants and pubs

-In September 2021, the UK government began consultation on new proposals for restaurants and pubs, to allow them more flexibility to erect a marquee for outdoor seating without the requirement of obtaining planning permission.
+In December 2021, the UK government announced new rules for restaurants and pubs, to allow them greater flexibility to erect a marquee for outdoor seating without the requirement of obtaining planning permission.
+These rules extended temporary rules brought in to help hospitality businesses operate safely during Covid.
+Previously, an application for planning permission was required for any marquee used for more than 28 days in a year.

 Our most popular industrial tents